outdrifted/Elixir-Bot/README.md

 # Elixir-Bot
-Discord bot made using the Discord.js library in Node.js.
+Discord temporary voice channels bot, that allows users to dynamically create and edit their own channels.
+Made using the Discord.js library in Node.js.
 Documentation coming soon.